This is a tactical flashlight. In my opinion, this flashlight is awesome.

 Affiliate Marketing Programs: Definition

-Affiliate programs serve as additional sales channels for big companies.
-People can just sign up, get a link, and convince others to click it on their blog/videos/review sites.
+Affiliate programs, similarly to affiliate networks, provide you with offers you can promote online.
+Unlike the latter, affiliate programs serve as additional sales channels for big companies.
+People can just sign up to these programs, get a link, and convince others to click it on their blog/videos/review sites.

 You can identify these links because of the ‘ref=’ or ‘referrer=’ part embedded in them.
 This parameter tells the product owner who they owe this sale to.

 P.S.
 Don’t buy this flashlight.
 And that is a dummy link to prove a point.